tango-controls/rfc/2/README.md

   Tango Controls.
 For example, the same generic GUI application may be used to control a power supply interfaced with the SCPI protocol and to control a stepper motor driver interfaced with the CAN bus.

-* Be usable as a logical abstraction of hardware.
-For example the same GUI application may be used to control power supplies powering magnets and powering heat coils.
+* Be usable as a logical abstraction of the hardware.
+For example, the same GUI application may be used to control power supplies which are powering magnets and powering heat coils.

 * Expose, to Users and other Actors of the Tango Controls System, a semantic interface which is well understood, intuitive, and match the object-oriented paradigm.
 For example, a power supply Device may be implemented in Java,